 With the ability to control temperature and light in his lambing building, Schechinger has seen an increase in annual lamb births each year.
 His building has a 2,000 head capacity, and on average 850 ewes are giving birth at an accelerated rate under the roof of Schechinger’s Accu-Steel building.

 Along with the lambing building, a commodity building is located on the property.
 Schechinger uses the building to store equipment and up to a month’s worth of feed.
 This feed includes ground corn stover and soybean hulls.

 Ever since the installation of his two buildings, Schechinger has been happy with the functionality and durability of his Accu-Steel structures.
-They have allowed him to better protect and manage his flock, while increasing the health of the flock, and most importantly — increasing the number of lambs marketed each year.
+They have allowed him to better protect and manage his flock while increasing the health of the sheep, and most importantly — increasing the number of lambs marketed each year.